-Our clarinets’ manufacturing process – from As to (contra) bass
+Our clarinets’ manufacturing process

-Unlike with industrially produced clarinets, all our clarinets’ components are handcrafted individually to fit one specific instrument: To a corpus chosen by our team, toneholes and keys are added, according to their specifications.
+Unlike with industrially produced clarinets, all our clarinets’ components are handcrafted individually to fit one specific instrument: To a corpus chosen by our team, tone holes and keys are added, according to their specifications.
 This way, we are able to build the instrument you have envisioned!

 This video clip gives you a quick overview of our manufacturing process:

 Our wood originates from sustainable forestry and is being tested carefully for its usability by our team.
 Its meticulous storage time, as well as the wood’s preparation process which allows for it to later become a clarinet corpus, is a lengthy process of several years.
-It is however, vital for the instrument’s quality.
+It is, however, vital for the instrument’s quality.
 Over the course of 10+ years, the wood is being processed all throughout its different stages, slowly transforming it into its later shape.
 Periodical intermediate storage is necessary for this natural resource to adjust to its new shape and thereby minimise the risk of cracks later on.

 In collaboration with leading clarinettists, we have developed our own bore concepts and are thereby able to offer you one of the widest ranges of possible sound options.
-We are working adamantly on finding ever more ways of helping our customers achieve the unique sound they are looking for.
+We are working adamantly on finding ever more ways of helping our customers achieve the unique sound they are aiming for.

 Our clarinets’ mechanic pieces are made from nickel-silver, as well as nickel-free brass precision casting and nickel-silver milled parts.
 At the last processing stage, they receive a strong silver-plating or gold-plating.